 Taken together, these results indicate that PPR increased in the same manner for all groups in Stage 1 , while in Stage 2, the Certain Long group showed a consistently higher PPR than the Uncertain group.

 Figure 7 shows the accuracy results from the recognition memory test.
-Overall, accuracy was higher in group Uncertain compared with the two Certain groups.
+Overall, accuracy was higher in group Unexpected Uncertain compared with the two Certain groups.
 Accuracy for non-predictive cues was lower than for the predictive cues in both Certain Long and Certain Short groups, but this difference was attenuated in the Uncertain group.

 Figure 7